Listing documentation and process

 • A certificate of distribution of shares.

 An issuer will not be deemed to have filed a complete application until Nasdaq Stockholm has been provided with all the above information.
-The issuer must also sign a listing agreement with the exchange and undertake to comply with the exchange's rules prior to the first day of trading.
+The issuer must also sign a listing agreement with the exchange and undertake to comply with the Rulebook prior to the first day of trading.
 The listing agreement is a short document where the issuer undertakes to adhere to the rules, as applicable from time to time, and be subject to sanctions which could follow from a potential breach of the rules.

 Prospectus